Intro

-Synonyms for the Harmony phase are connection and passion; and those for the Disharmony phase are disconnection and pain.
+Synonyms for the Harmony phase are connection and passion, and those for the Disharmony phase are disconnection and pain.

-Help you two spend more time in Harmony.
-Less time in Disharmony – and the intensity is not as much – and for you two to be able to provide quick and effective Repair to move back into Harmony.
+✅ And for you two to be able to provide quick and effective Repair to move back into Harmony.

 I’ll break down the 10 tips in the context of this framework.